SuperScary/Heavy-Inventories-Documentation/src/chapter_3.md

 The items registry name is used as the key when obtaining the weight, the readable_name exists solely during manual input to search for items, and the weight value is the main value Heavy Inventories searches for.

+## Why JSON files?
+JavaScript Object Notation files are the best implementation when it comes to looking up keys for the weight system.
+Simply by searching for an objects name in a specified file, we can get all the data needed to load its weight.